Boston Crusaders

 In 1956, the corps became independent from the parish and changed its name from the Most Precious Blood Crusaders to the Hyde Park Crusaders, then to the Boston Crusaders shortly thereafter.
 Renowned as a trailblazing corps, in 1967 they became the first to march with double tenor drums, and in 1968 they were the first to use timpani and to put slides on their horns to play chromatic scales.
 In 1985, the Crusaders introduced synthesizers to corps – and were penalized for doing so in every single event that year – which is now standard practice.

 The history of drum and bugle corps in New England predates its history in the United States at large.
-Nationwide, it’s rooted in the post-World War I era – when many parents launched corps in their communities, often funded by groups like the VFW and the Catholic Youth Organization (CYO), thinking their children would benefit from rigorous instruction and discipline – but drum and bugle corps in New England dates to 1821, nearly 100 years before World War I, when the Moodus Drum & Fife Corps was founded in Connecticut, becoming the first corps in the US.
+Nationwide, it’s rooted in the post-World War I era – when many parents launched corps in their communities, often funded by groups like the VFW and the Catholic Youth Organization (CYO), thinking their children would benefit from rigorous instruction and discipline – but drum and bugle corps in New England dates to 1821, nearly 100 years before World War I, when the Moodus Drum & Fife Corps , the first corps in the United States, was founded in Connecticut.

-The genre gained traction across the region starting in 1932, when the John H. Collins American Legion Post Fife, Drum & Bugle Corps was founded in Derby, Connecticut, followed by the Crusaders in 1940.
-Drum and bugle corps formed across New England throughout the 20th Century and into the 21st including the Spartans (New Hampshire) in the 1950s, the Matadors (Rhode Island) and the Maine Regiment in the 1960s, the Spirit of New England (New Hampshire) in the 1980s and the 7th Regiment (Connecticut) in the early 2000s.
+The genre gained traction across the region starting in 1932, when the John H. Collins American Legion Post Fife, Drum & Bugle Corps was established in Derby, Connecticut, followed by the Crusaders eight years later.
+Drum and bugle corps formed across New England throughout the 20th century and into the 21st including the Spartans (New Hampshire) in the 1950s, the Matadors (Rhode Island) and the Maine Regiment in the 1960s, the Spirit of New England (New Hampshire) in the 1980s and the 7th Regiment (Connecticut) in the early 2000s.

 In the 1960s, the Crusaders – often referred to as “BAC” for the Boston Area Crusaders – were the dominant corps on the East Coast, winning the first CYO National Drum and Bugle Championship in 1964, then again in 1967 and 1968.
 In 1966 and 1967, the corps won the World Open (Class A) Championship – held at Manning Bowl in Lynn – and in 1969 and 1970 they were a finalist at the VFW Nationals.